AdyGCode/SaaS-BED-Notes/Session-01/Journals.md

 Go to the cluster shell

-Click on the Journal link on the side, or on the welcome page
+Click on the "journal" link on the side, or on the welcome page

 Click create new entry

-Type your Journal entry into the page
+Type your journal entry into the page

 Save the journal